bakame-php/http-structured-fields/README.md

 #### Using specific named constructor

-To complement the factory and to allow for more fine-grained manipulations, the package provides specific classes for each data type. if you do not wish to use the `DataType` factoring, parsing the header value is done via the `fromHttpValue` named constructor.
+To complement the factory and to allow for more fine-grained manipulations, the package also provides specific classes for each data type.
+Parsing the header value is done via the `fromHttpValue` named constructor.
 The method is attached to each library's structured fields representation as shown below:

 ```php
 declare(strict_types=1);